Battle of Tarutino: Battle

 On 18 October 1812 Kutuzov ordered Bennigsen and Miloradovich to attack Murat's corps (20,000 men) with two columns stealthily crossing the forest in the dead of night.
-Bennigsen's main column included three columns led by Vasily Orlov-Denisov, Karl Gustav von Baggehufwudt and Alexander Osterman-Tolstoy respectively.
+Partisan detachments of Ivan Dorokhov and Aleksandr Figner to cut off the French retreat routes.
+Bennigsen's main force included three columns led by Vasily Orlov-Denisov, Karl Gustav von Baggehufwudt and Alexander Osterman-Tolstoy respectively.
 The other column was supposed to play an auxiliary role.
 In the darkness most of the troops got lost.
 By the morning only Cossack troops under the command of General Vasily Orlov-Denisov reached the original destination, suddenly attacked the French troops and captured the French camp with transports and cannons.
-Since other Russian units came late the French were able to recover.
-When the Russians emerged from the forest they came under French fire and suffered casualties.
-Murat was forced to retreat to escape being surrounded.
-The French forces suffered more than 3,000 dead and wounded, 12 cannons, 20 caissons, 30 train-waggons had been taken, two generals killed, the Russians lost about 500 dead.
+Russian II and III Infantry Corps also had some success.
+When stronger forces of the Russians emerged from the forest, namely IV Infantry Corps, they came under French fire and suffered casualties, and since these Russian units came late the French were able to recover: the continuing disorder among the French was prevented by the appearance of Murat himself, and counterattacks by the French cavalry restored the balance.
+Murat was forced to retreat to escape being surrounded, but the Russian general Baggehufwudt was killed, while Bennigsen was concussed in the leg and he stopped an advance.
+The French forces suffered at least 2,000 dead and wounded, 12 cannons, 20 caissons, 30 train-waggons had been taken, two generals killed, the Russians lost 500 dead or more.

 Aftermath

-Kutuzov had attacked Napoleon's army and won a victory.
-One day later Napoleon started his own retreat from Moscow on the 19 October 1812 southwards in direction of Kaluga.
+Bennigsen and Kutuzov did not dare to continue to build on their success: Bennigsen did not want to continue the fight with the force he had, and Kutuzov disposed a withdrawal to the Russian camp to avoid encountering "a strong French reinforcement sent by Napoleon."
+In a letter to Alexander, Bennigsen blamed Kutuzov for everything, losing all of his influence in army (instead of answering the letter, Alexander simply forwarded it over to Kutuzov).
+But the battle was still a great victory for the Russians, boosting the morale of their forces, destroying valuable French cavalry units, and proving that Napoleon's once formidable army could be beaten on the battlefield.
+One day later, Napoleon started his own retreat from Moscow on 19 October 1812 southwards in direction of Kaluga.

 The next major battle was the Battle of Maloyaroslavets.

+Bennigsen would continue his service after Kutuzov's death in Bolesławiec on 28 April 1813; he would lead the so-called "Army of Poland" in the Wars of Liberation.